Ways to experience Indigenous culture across Ontario

 Voyageur Wilderness

-Voyageur Wilderness is a family-run operation that has been providing enjoyable outdoor learning experiences in Quetico Provincial Park for over 60 years.
-They will outfit you with the right gear and share their knowledge with you on your overnight wilderness canoe trip.
+Voyageur Wilderness is a family-run operation providing outdoor learning experiences in Quetico Provincial Park for over 60 years.

-Quetico Provincial Park is a popular paddling and fishing destination known for its remote and rugged landscape, with breathtakingly serene settings and pristine waters.
+Quetico Provincial Park is a popular paddling and fishing destination known for its remote and rugged landscape, breathtakingly serene settings and pristine waters.

 Location: Atikokan and Quetico Provincial Park